razorcd/mlops-project/capstone-project/README.md

 - [x] logging and monitoring
 - [x] batch reporting
 - [x] docker and docker-compose everything
-- [ ] server to download reporting
+- [x] server to download reporting

-Reminders:
+To do reminders:
 - [ ] deploy on filechange only.
 Maybe with tag.

 ## Data cleanup